-Kieran is a Senior Research Fellow and chartered member of the British Psychological Society (CPsychol).
-Kieran currently is supported by an NIHR School for Primary Care Research Post-Doctoral Launching Fellowship which focuses on optimising and testing a brief psychological intervention to enhance vaccination outcomes in older adults.
+Prior to this Kieran was awarded and completed a prestigious NIHR School for Primary Care Research Post-Doctoral Launching Fellowship which focused on developing and evaluating brief psychological interventions to enhance vaccination outcomes in older adults.

 Kieran completed a BSc.
 (Hons) in Psychology on The Open University in 2010 before completing an MSc. in Psychological Research at The University of Sheffield in 2012.
 Between 2012 and 2013, Kieran worked as a Research Assistant on a collaborative project between CLAHRC South Yorkshire and The University of Sheffield focused on the development and evaluation of a complex intervention for young adults with type 1 diabetes.
 Kieran then moved to The University of Nottingham completing an NIHR School of Primary Care Research funded PhD studentship in 2017, focusing on psychological and behavioural influences on immunity and vaccination outcomes, with a view towards the development of brief primary care interventions.

-(2) The role that tailoring/personalisation can play in psychological and behavioural interventions (i.e., precision behavioural medicine).
+(3) The role that tailoring/personalisation can play in psychological and behavioural interventions (i.e., precision behavioural medicine).

 Kieran has supervised academic clinical fellows, MSc.
 Health Psychology project students and PhD students.
 Kieran also is a personal tutor for undergraduate medical students in the Medical School.
 He… read more

 My research expertise is in health psychology, behaviour change, and psychological health.
 I develop and evaluate pragmatic behavioural and psychological interventions, using a range of approaches… read more